Level of education

 This module should enable students to acquire:

-Basic notions in Physiology : Concept of homeostasis; levels of organization of the human body; compartments of the Internal Environment; study of the endocrine system; acid-base and hydro-mineral balance; anatomical and functional studies of the central and peripheral nervous system.
+Basic concepts in physiology: Concept of homeostasis; levels of organization of the human body; compartments of the internal environment; study of the endocrine system; acid-base and water-mineral balance; anatomical and functional studies of the central and peripheral nervous systems.

-General presentation of the immune system; study of T and B lymphocytes, antigen presenting cells; study of antimicrobial immunity and complement.
+General overview of the immune system; study of T and B lymphocytes, antigen-presenting cells; study of antimicrobial immunity and complement.

 Objectives

-In physiology, to know the differences between cells, tissues, organs and systems; to know the different fluid compartments of the organism; to understand the regulations that contribute to homeostasis; to integrate the anatomo-functional organization of the central and peripheral nervous system; to know the effectors of the peripheral nervous system, their regulation and functioning To know the difference between hormone, neuro-hormone and neurotransmitter in terms of place of synthesis, chemical structure, receptors and regulation of secretion.
+In physiology, understand the differences between cells, tissues, organs, and systems; understand the different fluid compartments of the body; understand the regulatory mechanisms that contribute to homeostasis; understand the anatomical and functional organization of the central and peripheral nervous systems; understand the effectors of the peripheral nervous system, their regulation, and functioning.
+Know the difference between hormones, neurohormones, and neurotransmitters in terms of their site of synthesis, chemical structure, receptors, and secretion regulation.

-In immunology, to know the different actors of the immune response and the adapted responses against bacteria and viruses.
+In immunology, understanding the different players involved in the immune response and the appropriate responses to bacteria and viruses.

--Skills: Acquire fundamental and basic notions in animal physiology and
+-Interpersonal skills: Acquire fundamental and basic concepts in animal physiology and

-Immunology, in order to integrate more complex and specific notions later on.
+Immunology, in order to subsequently integrate more complex and specific concepts.